versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Summary

-Gets or sets the Fontawesome icon to display.
+Gets the Fontawesome icon to display.

 <a name='P-ChuckDeviceController-Plugin-DashboardTile-Text'></a>
 ### Text `property`

 ##### Summary

-Gets or sets the text displayed for the dashboard tile.
+Gets the text displayed for the dashboard tile.

 <a name='P-ChuckDeviceController-Plugin-DashboardTile-Value'></a>
 ### Value `property`

 ##### Summary

-Gets or sets the value for the dashboard tile.
+Gets the value for the dashboard tile.

 <a name='T-ChuckDeviceController-Plugin-DatabaseConnectionState'></a>
 ## DatabaseConnectionState `type`